iaiwase/FATMEF/README.md

 # FATMEF
-The code will be reorganized and made public after completion
+The code will be made public after being organized